GoogleChrome/workbox/README.md

 [![Build Status](https://travis-shields.appspot.com/shield/GoogleChrome/sw-helpers/master/PROJECT%3D%22workbox-build%22)][travis-url]

-This module can be used to generate a file manifest or service worker, that can be used with sw-lib.
+This module can be used to generate a file manifest or service worker, that can be used with workbox-sw.

 **Install**: `npm install --save-dev workbox-build`